arob5/arob5.github.io/_posts/2024-02-15-Kalman-Filter.md

 2. Recursively update this characterization as the time index is stepped forward.

-What it means to "characterize" a distribution can vary, and often entails some sort of Monte Carlo or closed-form approximation to the true distribution.
+What it means to "characterize" a distribution can vary, and often entails some sort of approximation to the true distribution.
 However, the linear Gaussian setting is special in that the filtering distributions are available in closed-form.
 The derivation of the KF thus entails performing analytical calculations to derive the closed-form distribution $\mu_{k+1}$